 It is important to establish healthy skin cleaning habits to help maintain healthy skin around your stoma.
 Skin barriers adhere best to clean, dry skin.
 Get into the habit of cleaning and assessing your peristomal skin each time you change your barrier.
-Less product is better when caring for the skin around your stoma: for most people, water is sufficient for cleaning the skin.
+Less product is better when caring for the skin around your stoma: for most people, warm water is sufficient for cleaning the skin.
 Soaps and cleansers are generally not recommended, as they may leave a residue on the skin that can interfere with the adherence of the skin barrier.

 It is also important to keep an eye on the condition of your skin.
 Assess it regularly during pouching changes, looking for signs of rashes, redness, or irritation.
 Remember, skin irritation is not normal.
-If you discover red, broken or moist skin around your stoma, seek the assistance of a nurse who specializes in ostomy care.
+If you discover red, broken or moist skin around your stoma, seek the assistance of a nurse who specialises in stoma care.

-Leakage is one of the main causes of skin irritation, and one way to help prevent this is to ensure the skin barrier of your pouching system fits securely around your stoma.
+Leakage is one of the main causes of skin irritation, and one way to help prevent this is to ensure the skin barrier of your pouch fits securely around your stoma.
 Measure your stoma with a stoma measuring guide to ensure the opening in the skin barrier is the size and shape of the stoma.
-Be sure to fill in any gaps, creases, or folds with ostomy accessories if needed.
+Be sure to fill in any gaps, creases, or folds with stoma accessories if needed.

-Bathing or Showering
+Showering

-With a urostomy, you can shower or bathe just as you did before.
+With a urostomy, you can shower just as you did before.
 Soap and water will not flow into your stoma or hurt it in any way.
-You may shower or bathe with your pouching system on or off - the choice is yours.
+You may shower with your pouch on or off - the choice is yours.
 Soap residue can sometimes interfere with how well the skin barrier or adhesive sticks to your skin.
-So choose a soap or cleanser that is free from all moisturizers, oils, and residue.
+So choose a soap or cleanser that is free from all moisturisers, oils, and residue.